MonsieurNicolas/stellar-core/README.md

 # Documentation

-Documentation of the code's layout and abstractions, as well as for the functionality available, can be found in [`./docs`](https://github.com/stellar/stellar-core/tree/master/docs).
+Documentation A of the code's layout and abstractions, as well as for the functionality available, can be found in [`./docs`](https://github.com/stellar/stellar-core/tree/master/docs).